 The recovery is fast and there are no major cuts or postoperative pain from this surgery other than mild cramping and slight staining.
 Polyps once removed do not grow back but there are chances for new ones to come.

-Can cervical polyps and endometrial polyps be prevented?
+Can we prevent cervical polyps and endometrial polyps?